arcanetechnology/react-ui-lib/README.md

 ### Prerequisites

 - `import '@arcanetechnology/react-ui-lib/lib/index.css';` at application entry point - to include global styles, including the `Poppins` font, and components styles.
 Adding components styles as early as the app entry point prevents flickering on loading.
+- `import '@arcanetechnology/react-ui-lib/lib/toggle.css';` at application entry point to use the `<Toggle>` component.
-- Wrap your React application inside the `ArcaneUIProvider` component, providing the `Link` component the application uses.
-The `Link` component should accept a `href` prop.
+- Wrap your React application inside the `ArcaneUIProvider` component, providing the `LinkComponent` the application uses.
+The `LinkComponent` component should accept a `href` prop.
   - For **create-react-app** applications, you may provide the react-router `Link` component.
 Note that the react-router `Link` accept a `to` instead of `href` prop, so we need to handle that in our application.
     ```javascript
     import { ArcaneUIProvider } from '@arcanetechnology/react-ui-lib';